Type: Three-Day Workshop Dates: July 12-14, 2018 Location: University of Prince Edward Island, Charlottetown, P.E.I.

 Cynthia Good has been a leader in the publishing industry for many years.
 She was appointed the first editorial director of Penguin Books Canada and went on to become president and publisher.
 Over her twenty years with Penguin, she established a publishing program which grew into one of the most successful in Canada.
 After Penguin she joined Humber College.

 At Humber, Cynthia developed the Creative Book Publishing program and mentored over 300 students.
-In 2014, she stepped down from that position to take on the newly created role of Director of Student and Industry Initiatives, which allowed her to focus on program and community outreach until retiring in 2016.
+In 2014, she stepped down from that position.
 In recognition of her accomplishments at Humber, she was named director emeritus and was awarded the Humber Award for Excellence in Teaching.

-A University of Toronto Arbor Award recipient for outstanding volunteer service, Cynthia was most recently chosen as one of University College’s 100 Alumni of Influence.
-She was awarded an honorary degree by Mount Allison University and was appointed the Ashley Fellow at Trent University where she is now an adjunct professor.
-Contact: firstname.lastname@example.org
+A University of Toronto Arbor Award recipient for outstanding volunteer service, Cynthia was chosen as one of University College’s 100 Alumni of Influence.
+She was awarded an honorary doctorate by Mount Allison University.

 Rick Wilks co-founded Annick Press in 1975 and has been its sole director since 2000.
 Annick has been recognized as one of the most innovative publishers of fiction, non-fiction and picture books for children and young adults, publishing, among others, Robert Munsch, Sharon McKay, Kathy Stinson, Allan Stratton and Kevin Sylvester.
 Rick oversees all aspects of the publishing process, with a special emphasis on acquisitions.